poytaytoy/DingleBob/README.md

 ## Examples

 The dinglebob language is pretty limited.
 It doesn't have objected oriented programming, and while it's technically a multi-paradigm language, it leans towards a functional programming language.
-This is a natural result of just completing a functional programming course :P.
+This is a natural result of just completing a functional programming course.

+### Sorting

-Enough bantering and here's how you would implement something like sorting.
-(You can also find it on `exmaples/sort.dingle`)
+Enough bantering and here's how you would implement something like sorting. (also on `exmaples/sort.dingle`)

 ```
 define quick_sort(xs) {